Freight Shipping from St. Petersburg to Boston

 How long does freight take from St. Petersburg to Boston?

-Standard FTL transit from St. Petersburg to Boston is approximately 28 hrs by truck over 1,560 miles.
+Standard FTL transit from St. Petersburg to Boston is approximately 28 hrs by truck over 1,560 miles, with 4 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Petersburg to Boston freight?